lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

 `@script`
 But first I want to mention a problem common in health research, known as dichotomania.
 Dichotomania is an obsession to convert continuous data into discrete data.
-Also called discretizing or dichotomizing.
+It is also called discretizing or dichotomizing.
 For example, obesity is defined as a BMI greater than thirty.

 ---